YasirGaji/Dustbox/README.md

 **Version 1.0.0**

-This was built to the complete guide to react component rendering, react state events, List rendering, react conditional statement, and react hooks.
+This was built to grasp the complete guide to react component rendering, react state events, List rendering, react conditional statement, and react hooks.

 ---
 # Stack